Keyboard shortcuts

 1. All teams must establish at least one member as their Autonomous Safety Officer.

-• The Autonomous Safety Office will ensure that their team’s kart is operating in a safe manner on and off track.
+• The Autonomous Safety Officer will ensure that their team’s kart is operating in a safe manner on and off track.

-2. All teams must establish at least one Designated Driver.
+2. All teams must establish at least one Designated Vehicle Operator.

-• A Designated Driver is a separate person from a team’s Autonomous Safety Officer.
+• A Designated Vehicle Operator is a separate person from a team’s Autonomous Safety Officer.

-• A Designated Driver is responsible for driving the team’s kart as either a driver within the kart or when the kart is being operated remotely.
+• A Designated Vehicle Operator is responsible for controlling the team’s kart as the kart is being operated remotely.

-1. All participants must sign and submit a liability waiver.
+1. All participants must sign and submit a liability waiver, photo release, and any event specific documents.

-1. All teams must submit the required videos and design documentation before specified race deadlines.
+2. All teams must submit the required design documentation during the race check-in.

 1. Teams must be able to demonstrate all components and features in person if requested.